shortland/Election-Data-Quality/README.md

 ### Running
 use `npm install` to install dependencies
-Then use `yarn start` to start the react app.
-You may need to install yarn
+Then use `npm start` to start the react app ...I think this should work

 ### States